ptmcar-projects/fed-env-review-management-platform/README.md

-# Independent Federal Environmental Review Management Modernization Case Study
+# Independent Federal Environmental Review Management Modernization

-A complete federal IT modernization case study and working software prototype for managing infrastructure environmental reviews, permits, authorizations, milestones, dependencies, issues, pauses, and portfolio reporting.
+A complete case study of federal IT modernization and working software prototype for managing infrastructure environmental reviews, permits, authorizations, milestones, dependencies, issues, pauses, and portfolio reporting.

 ## What this demonstrates